Seeed-Studio/wiki-documents/docs/Wio-Terminal-Buzzer.md

 # Getting Started with Buzzer

-This repo demonstartes how to use the built-in piezo buzzer as a component in Rescreen.
+This repo demonstartes how to use the built-in piezo buzzer as a component in Wio Terminal.
 The piezo can be connected to an analog pulse-width modulation(PWM) output to generate various tones and effects!

 ## Basics

-The built-in buzzer of Rescreen is a passive buzzer, meaning that it requires a AC signal(PWM) to trigger and output a sound, so you can generate an output following this:
+The built-in buzzer of Wio Terminal is a passive buzzer, meaning that it requires a AC signal(PWM) to trigger and output a sound, so you can generate an output following this:

 **Note:** **`BUZZER_CTR`** is the built-in Buzzer Pin.